Do Weeds Die in the Winter? What You Should Know

 Yes, some weeds die during the winter if they are annuals.
 If they are perennials, they usually go dormant, so they look like they’re dead, but they’re not really dead.
 They just aren’t photosynthesizing as much because it’s the season with less sunlight and warmth.

-Keeping in mind that the seasons differ from place to place in length and intensity, I’m just going to refer to winter as the cold season for the most part.
-And you have to remember that what I write here may not be indicative of where you live, so be sure to do some further research.
+Keeping in mind that the seasons differ from place to place and intensity, I’m just going to refer to winter as the cold season, mostly.
+Remember that what I write here may not reflect the seasons and weather where you live, so be sure to do some further research.

 Annuals Vs Perennials

-Weeds can be either perennials or annuals and that affects what happens to them during winter.
+Weeds can be perennials or annuals and that affects what happens to them during winter.
 Obviously, annuals die during the colder seasons.
-If a weed is a perennial, on the other hand, it will usually go dormant during the winter and continue growing come spring or warmer weather with more sunlight.
+If a weed is a perennial, it will usually go dormant during the winter and continue growing come spring or warmer weather with more sunlight.

 What Do You Do With Weeds in the Winter?